 02. Baxter

-Baxter is new entry in the family of human-like robots used in industry.
-The robot has two arms, a head, and can learn how to do a particular task.
+Baxter is a new entry in the family of human-like robots used in industry.
+The robot has two arms, a head, and can learn how doing a particular task.

 Even is an intelligent robot, the price makes it cheaper compared with available robots on the market.
-Another positive aspect is that the robot could be trained by any worker without requiring the intervention of experts in robotics.
+Another positive aspect is that any worker could train the robot without requiring the intervention of experts in robotics.

-The time elapsed between bringing the robot in factory and to enter into production is very short compared with actual robots.
-In one hour the robot could enter in production since it can learn from a trainer using physical guidance.
+The time elapsed between bringing the robot in factories and to enter into production is very short compared with actual robots.
+In one hour, the robot could enter into production since it can learn from a trainer using the physical guidance.

 Baxter uses a wide range of sensors to feel the objects and the environment.
 If a worker approaches the work area of the robot it reduces the speed or let them continue the task.

-At a price about US$22,000, the robot is one of the cheapest industrial robot on the market.
+At a price about US$22, 000, the robot is one of the cheapest industrial robots on the market.

 03. Frida

-Frida has a design focused on security able to work along with humans.
+Frida has a design focused on security and is designed to work along with humans.
 The ABB company trying to response the industry trends with this new robot concept with two flexible arms and a portable base unit.
-The installation is simple and require minimum effort.
+The installation is simple and requires minimum effort.

-With human-like behavior, Frida ensures safe productivity and has integrated the IRC5 controller that is the key in performance in terms of accuracy.
+With human-like behavior, the Frida ensures safe productivity and has integrated the IRC5 controller, which represents the key in performance in terms of accuracy.

-Each hand has seven degrees of freedom and her strength is her unique agility which ensures high productivity.
+Each hand has seven degrees of freedom and with unique abilities is able to ensure high productivity.

 04. Robomotive

-Robomotive uses an industrial humanoid robot produced by Yaskawa Motoman to build one of the most advanced robot.
-The robot is produced in three versions, each can lift up 5 kg, 10 kg and 20 kg per arm respectively.
+Robomotive uses an industrial humanoid robot produced by Yaskawa Motoman to build one of the most advanced robots.
+The robot is produced in three versions, each version can lift up 5 kg, 10 kg and respectively 20 kg per arm.

 Each arm could work independently or in concordance.
 The 7-axis available for each arm creates a high flexibility and high ability to work with objects of different sizes.